rgb-archive/spec/01-rgb.md

 Every asset is identified by the `asset_id`, which is computed in the following way:
 `asset_id = RIPMD160(SHA256(contract_id || committment_txid || asset_no))`,
-where `committment_txid` is a serialized txid (in standard bitcoin serialization format) of the transaction in which this contract is committed to.
+where `committment_txid` is a serialized txid (in standard bitcoin serialization format) of the transaction in which this contract is committed to and `asset_no` is a serial asset number inside the contract (for the contracts issuing only a single asset it should be `0`).
 Use of RIPMD160 hash gives smaller size for the asset_id, which is important for saving storage space in proofs, and makes asset_id indistinguishable from Bitcoin addresses.

 The rational for this asset_id design is the following: RGB-enabled LN nodes would have to announce the list of assets (i.e. asset ids) they can buy/sell – with corresponding bid and ask prices.
 Since we'd like to increase the privacy, we need these asset ids to be "obscured", i.e. not easily tracked down to the specific asset/contract – unless for those who has the source of the asset issuing contract.
 This means that we could not just rely on `SHA256(contract_id || index)`, since contract_id is public, and it will be quite easy to construct "rainbow tables" with contract_ids joined by different indexes and track the asset ids down to the issuing contracts.
 At the same time, `committment_txid` is a private information known only to the owners of the contract (with the exception of public contracts, but we do not need to hide asset_id for public assets anyway).